FortyJags/WeekPlannerAPP/README.md

 # WeekPlanner
 This is my week planner application.

-This is just a simple tester application that allows users to add items to their lsit of agenda items per day, and also view what they ahve planne dfor a specific day.
+This is just a simple tester application that allows users to add items to their list of agenda items per day, and also view what they have planned for a specific day.